alwaysai/zmq-video-streamer/readme.md

   --use-streamer        Use the embedded streamer instead of connecting to the
                         server.
   --server-addr SERVER_ADDR
-                        The IP address or hostname of the SocketIO server (Default: localhost).
+                        The IP address or hostname of the server (Default: localhost).
-  --stream-fps STREAM_FPS
-                        The rate to send frames to the server in frames per second (Default: 20.0).
 ```

 To start the app using the defaults: